sustrik/libdill/hclose.md

 Closes a handle.

-Once all handles pointing to the same underlying object are closed the object is deallocated.
+Once all handles pointing to the same underlying object are closed the object is deallocated immediately.

-NOTE: Given that implementations of close for various handle types are not allowed to do blocking calls, this function is non-blocking.
+The function guarantees that all resources will be deallocated, however, it does not guarantee that handle's work will be fully finished.
+E.g. it may not flush data to network or similar.

 ## RETURN VALUE